afq984/thegame/README.md

 python3 -m pip install --upgrade git+https://github.com/afg984/thegame.git#subdirectory=client/python
 ```

-You may want to use the `--user` flag
+You may want to use the `--user` flag.

+For windows, replace `python3` with `py` or whatever refers to the correct python.

 ### Interactive Client